-Executive: chief of state and head of government: President Sebastian PINERA Echenique (March 11, 2010; elected by popular vote for a single four-year term); cabinet: appointed by the president.
+Executive: Chief of state and head of government: President Sebastian PINERA Echenique (March 11, 2018; elected by popular vote for a single four-year term); Cabinet: appointed by the president.

-Legislative: bicameral National Congress consisting of the Senate (38 seats; members elected by popular vote to serve eight-year terms) and Chamber of Deputies (120 seats; members elected by popular vote to serve four-year terms)
+Legislative: Bicameral National Congress consisting of the Senate (43 seats; members elected by popular vote to serve eight-year terms) and Chamber of Deputies (155 seats; members elected by popular vote to serve four-year terms)

-Judicial: Supreme Court (20 judges appointed by the president and ratified by the Senate from lists of candidates provided by the court itself); Constitutional Tribunal (eight-members - two each from the Senate, Chamber of Deputies, Supreme Court, and National Security Council - review the constitutionality of laws approved by Congress)
+Judicial: Supreme Court (One court president and 20 judges appointed by the president and ratified by the Senate from lists of candidates provided by the court itself); Constitutional Tribunal (eight-members - two each from the Senate, Chamber of Deputies, Supreme Court, and National Security Council - review the constitutionality of laws approved by Congress)